screenify/screenify-vscode/README.md

 Save your code as an image on your local machine directory.

-## Demo

 ## Known Issues

->Note: drawing experiense is stil little bit buggy and not very smooth and it's still in development.
+>Note: drawing experiense is stil little bit laggy and not smooth and it's still in development.

 ## Tip